wwhite13sub/Motivation-App/README.md

 # Readme
-    -Name: Wanda White
+    Name: Wanda White
 ## Website Host (https://motivationjournal.herokuapp.com/)

 # User Stories
     1. As a person who needs to improve my productivity,
     I want to document my daily motivation level and journal
     so that I can use the information to make changes in my thoughts and behavior.
     2. As a person who is having many days where I lack motivation, I want to use my daily motivation level and journal info so that I can see patterns that might help me determine what is driving lack of motivation.
     3. As person who needs to improve my life by improving my motivation, I want to view what days I had great motivation so that I determine via my journal what happened or what I thought was important on those days.

 # Future Improvements